Horst (geology)

 In physical geography and geology, a horst is a raised fault block bounded by normal faults.
 Horsts are typically found together with grabens.
-While a horst lifted or remains stationary, the grabens on either side subside.
+While a horst is lifted or remains stationary, the grabens on either side subside.
 This is often caused by extensional forces pulling apart the crust.
 Horsts may represent features such as plateaus, mountains, or ridges on either side of a valley.
-Horsts can range in size from small fault-blocks, up to large regions of stable continent that have not been not folded or warped by tectonic forces.
+Horsts can range in size from small fault blocks up to large regions of stable continent that have not been folded or warped by tectonic forces.

-The word Horst in German means "mass" or "heap," and was first used in the geological sense in 1883 by Eduard Suess in The Face of the Earth.
+The word Horst, apart from being a common name, in general German refers to an "eagle's nest".
+The actual older meaning is "(wooded) hill top", "mass" or "heap", basically anything elevated.
+The term, as used in "Bergmannssprache", the special "language" of miners, was first adopted in the geological sense in 1883 by Eduard Suess in The Face of the Earth.

 Geomorphology

 Horsts may have either symmetrical or asymmetrical cross-sections.
 If the normal faults to either side have similar geometry and are moving at the same rate, the horst is likely to be symmetrical and roughly flat on top.
 If the faults on either side have different rates of vertical motion, the top of the horst will most likely be inclined and the entire profile will be asymmetrical.
 Erosion also plays a significant role in how symmetrical a horst appears in cross-section.